NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 Apply for the Black CSCS Card

 Once you have your NVQ certificate and a valid MAP test pass, apply online via the CSCS website or through the My CSCS app.
 The application fee is £36.
-You will need to upload proof of your NVQ qualification (an e-certificate if issued by City & Guilds) and your MAP test result will be verified automatically.
 Most applications are processed within 5 to 10 working days.
 The card is valid for five years.

 Black CSCS Card Requirements

-You will need a construction management or technical NVQ/SVQ at Level 4, 5, 6, or 7 (Level 6 is the most common route for site managers).
-You must have a valid pass on the CITB Health, Safety and Environment Test for Managers and Professionals (the MAP test), taken within two years of your application.
+You will need a construction management NVQ/SVQ at Level 4, 5, 6, or 7 (Level 6 is the most common route).
+You must have a valid pass on the CITB MAP test, taken within two years of your application.
 The CSCS card application fee is £36, and you will need proof of identity and a recent photograph.

-Note: The SMSTS certificate, while valuable for professional development, is not accepted as a qualifying requirement for the CSCS black card.
-CSCS has confirmed that it can be stored in the “My Skills” section of the My CSCS app, but you still need the NVQ to obtain the card itself.
+Note: The SMSTS certificate is not accepted as a qualifying requirement for the CSCS black card.
+You still need the NVQ.

 CITB Funding

-If your employer is registered with the CITB as a levy payer, they may be eligible to claim a grant towards the cost.
-The current CITB achievement grant for Level 6 and 7 NVQs is up to £1,500 per candidate.
-Some providers also reference a short-qualification grant of £600 for faster completions.
-CITB has indicated that grant levels may be reviewed as part of wider funding changes, so checking eligibility sooner rather than later is worthwhile.
-Contact the CITB Levy & Grants team on 0344 994 4455 or email levy.grant@citb.co.uk to confirm.
+If your employer is registered with the CITB as a levy payer, they may be eligible to claim a grant of up to £600 on completion.
+Contact the CITB Levy & Grants team on 0344 994 4455 or email levy.grant@citb.co.uk to confirm your eligibility.

 Total cost breakdown: NVQ to Black CSCS Card